-Our magazine wp unboxede-books, the WordPress NewsletterWith the number of customers, the demands on our marketing also grow.
-With Annie we now have active design and content support.
+Our magazine wp unboxed, e-books, the WordPress newsletter, social media channels...
+As the number of customers grows, so do the demands on our marketing.
+Now we have energetic design and content support with Annie.
 Welcome to the best WordPress hosting team!

-Up to now Torben, Leefke and Michael to include all content, graphics, ads, SEO, videos and the design of RAIDBOXES and wp unboxed.
-Especially the multilingualism of our magazine but also the Content marketing take up a lot of time.
-That's why we are very happy about Annie's reinforcement.
-You can find RAIDBOXES out more about working with us in our interview with her.
+So far Torben, Leefke and Michael are taking care of all content, graphics, ads, SEO, videos as well as the design of RAIDBOXES and wp unboxed.
+Especially the multilingualism of our magazine but also the content marketing take a lot of time.
+That's why we are very happy about the reinforcement of Annie.
+Learn more about working at RAIDBOXES in our interview with her.

 RAIDBOXES continues to grow - be part of it